maxlcummins/SGI1-REs/README.md

     do paste $f <(yes $f | head -n $(cat $f | wc -l)) > $f.new;
     done;
     cat *.new > CD-hit_SGI1-REs.txt```

+Afterwards, a custom R script available [here___]() was used to generate a [dendrogram]() that could be used to inform the presence of different SGI1-RE variants within the collection.